HermesBoots/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 ## The World Looks Like a Multiplication-Table or a Mathematical Equation, Turn It How You Will, Balances Itself
 Creating a function to print the multiplication table for a given number.

+## Nature Made the Natural Numbers: All Else Is the Work of Women
+Printing the sum of all multiples of 3 or 5 below 1024.